Particles

 1. Stores computational particles of type P over an AMR hierchy.

-2. Provides infrastructure for mapping and remapping.
+2. Provides infrastructure for remapping particles.

 Data structures